 Students will be required to rotate a total of six Saturday rotations beginning in their second year.
 They will receive six clinical experiences on afternoons.
 Students will be given a compensatory day off as to not exceed 40 hours a week.

-Mercy Hospital School of Radiology is now affiliated with Kent State University.
+Mercy Hospital School of Radiologic Technology is now affiliated with Kent State University.
 The student will receive an Associates of Applied Science in Radiologic Technology from Kent State University upon program completion.

 Selection of students to the program shall be based on the applicant’s ability, preparation, attitude, interest and personal qualities indicating potential to successfully meet the terminal goals of the program.